hrr36-fec1/merary-banner-component/README.md

-# Project Name
+# BetaCritic Banner

-> Project description
+> A clone of the metacritic movie banner.

 ## Related Projects